AUA Summit - What is Epispadias?

 What is the best time for surgical treatment?

 Many leading reconstructive surgeons recommend epispadias repair as early as possible.
 This is especially true for boys with penopubic or penile epispadias and all girls with the condition.
 When treated early, bladder capacity can often be improved.
-A well-developed bladder is important for good urinary control.
+A well-developed bladder is of great value for good urinary control.
 Early bladder filling and emptying (cycling) can help strengthen the growing bladder.
 If surgery is done within the first few months of life, the child may have a better chance of having a normal bladder.

 Explore Further